Unibas3D/TreeSketchNet/README.md

 The code is distributed under a BSD license.
 See `LICENSE` for information.

 ### References
-1. *Creation and Rendering of Realistic Trees.* Jason Weber and Joseph Penn.
+1. __Creation and Rendering of Realistic Trees.__
+   Jason Weber and Joseph Penn.
 1995.
 InProceedings of the 22nd Annual Conference on Computer Graphics and InteractiveTechniques (SIGGRAPH ’95).
-Association for Computing Machinery, New York, NY,USA, 119–128. [](https://doir.org/10.1145/218380.218427)
+Association for Computing
+   Machinery, New York, NY,USA, 119–128. [link](https://doir.org/10.1145/218380.218427)